lightsofapollo/gaia-taskcluster/README.md

 Every commit in master will be pushed to heroku if master is in a green state (continuous deployment via travis-ci).
 Current staging url is: http://gaia-taskcluster.herokuapp.com/

+## Development

+All dependencies are packaged in the node_modules folder but you may need to run `npm rebuild` if you encounter errors with the ngrok module (it downloads platform specific code).